mikedane/giraffeacademy.com/content/programming-languages/csharp/21-building-an-exponent-function.md

 ---
 date: 2017-11-08T18:34:46-05:00
-title: "Building An Exponent Function"
+title: "Building An Exponent Method"
-seo_title: "Building An Exponent Function | C# | Giraffe Academy"
+seo_title: "Building An Exponent Method | C# | Giraffe Academy"
 subheader:
      greeting: C# - Programming Language
      description: This course covers the basics of programming in C#.
 Work your way through the videos and we'll teach you everything you need to know to start your programming journey!